Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 #### Sybase Adaptive Server Enterprise (ASE)

+Sybase support depends on the version of Genus Apps:

-_Note: The support for Sybase will be removed as part of release 2018.1.
-The support may be reintroduced based on customer demand._
+* Genus Apps 2018.2 or later: The support for Sybase has been removed.
+The support may be reintroduced based on customer demand.

-For Sybase database access Genus Services requires installation of Adaptive Server ADO.NET Data Provider for .NET Framework 4.0.
+* Genus Apps 2018.1 or earlier: For Sybase database access Genus Services requires installation of Adaptive Server ADO.NET Data Provider for .NET Framework 4.0.
 The required version is a component included in Adaptive Server Enterprise (ASE), **EBF 21674: 15.7 SP60 - 64 Bit 15.7 17 Dec 2013 EBF/Patch**.
 Please make sure that the 64-bit version of the ADO.NET Data Provider is installed.
 The Adaptive Server ADO.NET Data Provider for .NET Framework 4.0 installs Sybase.AdoNet4.AseClient.dll, **assembly version 4.157.1212.0**.

 #### MySQL